 The lady of the house ensured we ate, and ate some more, local food for our three meals and steaming hot bowls of Maggie in frosty evenings.
-Our meals were usually accompanied by tales of their folklore, politics, education system and economy.
-Marriage is an integral part of every custom with unique practices followed.
+Our meals were usually accompanied by tales of their folklore, politics, education system, and economy.
+Marriage is an integral part of every customer with unique practices followed.
 Their community in Sikkim has an interesting manner of choosing a bride and groom.

 Conventionally, at a wedding ceremony in the village, a circle is formed with eligible boys and girls standing alternatively.
 Amid music and dance and under the watchful eye of the elders, if cupid strikes, the boy asks the girl if she is interested.
 If the feeling is mutual, families are approached.
 That was how Siva found his bride.
 She couldn’t help smiling ear to ear when her husband narrated their story.
 When it was time to head back, all three stood waving behind our departing car, like one would when a family member is leaving.

-The Indian army stands guard at the India – China border in Sikkim at Nathu La.
+The Indian Army stands guard at the India – China border in Sikkim at Nathu La.
 Nathu La, a sensitive tourist spot, needs to be evacuated either before 2:00 pm or before the fog affects visibility.
-The Tri-colour fluttered against the Himalayas and it was difficult to say if we had goose bumps because of the howling wind or the sombre atmosphere of the memorial for Indian soldiers who fought the India – China war.
+The Tri-colour fluttered against the Himalayas and it was difficult to say if we had goosebumps because of the howling wind or the sombre atmosphere of the memorial for Indian soldiers who fought the India – China war.
 The fog ascended quickly and the army personnel had to ask us to leave immediately.
 The Uniform comes with a sense of authority and aggression under which is a polite and patient human, asking civilians to vacate the border areas instantly else they would have to accommodate tourists in their bunkers.